Why Cat Walls?

 Expandable and Modular

 A benefit of incorporating cat furniture with your wall space is that you can start off small and build on the layout over time.
-If you’re not quite sure how your cat will like being up high we suggest starting with a smaller piece from the Cat Mod system like a simple Lounge.
+If you’re not quite sure how your cat will like being up high we suggest starting with a smaller piece from our furniture line, like a simple Lounge.
 You can then add on to the system and use the planks to create a larger structure over time if you decide to expand.

 Our cats love to tip over their food dishes on the floor.
 If you are having issues feeding your cats on the floor, we suggest giving your cat an elevated feeder.
 These come in handy for keeping food off the floor and creating a more secure place for your cat to eat, far above scary children and hungry dogs.